Parker Beam, master distiller of Kentucky bourbon, dies

 LOUISVILLE, Ky.
-(AP) — Parker Beam, longtime master distiller for Kentucky-based Heaven Hill Distilleries, has died after battling amyotrophic lateral sclerosis, better known as Lou Gehrig’s disease.
+(AP) — Parker Beam, who carried on his family’s historic bourbon-making tradition as longtime master distiller for Kentucky-based Heaven Hill Distilleries, died Monday after battling amyotrophic lateral sclerosis, better known as Lou Gehrig’s disease.
 He was 75.

-Beam’s career as a whiskey maker spanned more than a half century at Bardstown-based Heaven Hill.
+Beam’s career as a whiskey maker spanned more than a half century at Bardstown-based Heaven Hill, a family owned and operated distilled spirits company and maker of the popular Evan Williams brand.
 Beam was responsible for distilling and aging Evan Williams — the world’s No. 2-selling bourbon— and other Heaven Hill whiskeys.

+Beam’s pedigree as a bourbon maker was impeccable.
 As a grandnephew of Jim Beam, Parker Beam was born into a family that traces its whiskey-making roots in Kentucky to 1795, when Jacob Beam set up his first still.
-Parker’s grandfather was Jim Beam’s brother.
+Earl Parker Beam, Parker’s grandfather and namesake, was Jim Beam’s brother.

+“If you were a Beam, you sort of were destined to follow in the footsteps of either your father, grandfathers, cousins or uncles,” Parker Beam said in a 2007 interview with The Associated Press.

 Most Read Stories